by: Scott Bakken

 In 2005, Jessica, my wife, and I packed up everything and moved to Australia to study and be a part of Hillsong Church.
 Our years there were incredible as we sat week to week under inspiring teaching.
 We met incredible people and were involved in what I consider to be one of the most influential platforms.
 It was a season of growth and connection.
 We loved our time there, but in 2010, we decided to move back to Calgary, Canada, to be close to our family and to establish roots.
 When we arrived back in Canada, the sense of disconnection and disengagement we felt was audible.
 Coming from such incredible community to one that felt non-existent was isolating.
 It seemed everybody in this city was doing something, but nobody was doing it together.

-I began connecting with other Christians on Instagram.
+I began connecting with others on Instagram.
 I was drawn to the beauty in their photos, the power in their words and the sense of acceptance within the Instagram community.
 From my place of disconnection and frustration, I began to build new friendships with people from all over the world through my iPhone.
-It was incredible to realize the amount of people who just wanted to connect, whether you loved Jesus or not.

 This sparked an idea.

 What if we all assembled for one cause in order to break down the divides that exist?
 Ever seen A Bug’s Life?
 The little ants never knew how powerful they were until they realized their strength as a whole.

 If we could gather people from everywhere, we could take the message of love and make it loud ... real loud!
 This movement could not only connect us all socially but also create moments in time that would allow us to gather physically and meet each other face-to-face.
 That would allow us to build true, authentic, lasting relationships!
 This would be a community committed to helping each other develop in ability and mobilize to serve the community.